 Below you’ll find a glossary of various swimming terms.
 If you need explanations for a new swimming term, please leave a comment below.
 I’ll then update the page to include it.

-balance (body position): in freestyle and backstroke, being balanced means being horizontal in the water.
+balance (body position): in front crawl and backstroke, being balanced means being horizontal in the water.
 The feet don’t drop, and the head is in a neutral position, in line with the spine.

 dorsiflexion (foot): the position of the foot where it is flexed toward the front of the leg.

-high elbow position: in the freestyle stroke, at the beginning of the underwater pull, the upper arm and elbow should stay close to the water surface, while the forearm and hand are perpendicular to the water surface and facing backward.
+high elbow position: in the front crawl stroke, at the beginning of the underwater pull, the upper arm and elbow should stay close to the water surface, while the forearm and hand are perpendicular to the water surface and facing backward.

 This high elbow position at the beginning of the pull is mandatory for an efficient arm stroke.